CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 Describing tradeoffs, justifying decisions, and communicating effectively with less technical stakeholders are key learning goals of this course.
 Most homework assignments have a component that require discussing issues in written form or reflecting about experiences.
-The [Global Communications Center (GCC)](https://www.cmu.edu/gcc/workshops/index.html) offers one-on-one writing help for students, along with workshops.
+The [Student Academic Success](https://www.cmu.edu/student-success/programs/communication-support/index.html) offers one-on-one writing help for students, along with workshops.
 The instructors are also happy to provide additional guidance if requested.